-This course may be repeatable for credit.
+\This course may be repeatable for credit.
+Credit: 0.5 (1 trimester) Grade Level: 11, 12

-Prerequisites: Application and/or Conference with Teacher

-Agriculture Advanced Studies is recommended for students interested in developing and working on an advanced agriculture project under the supervision of a teacher and community professional.
+Prerequisites: Application and/or Conference with Teacher Agriculture Advanced Studies is recommended for students interested in developing and working on an advanced agriculture project under the supervision of a teacher and community professional.
 Projects may include repair of mechanical equipment, propagation of plants, in-depth animal studies, veterinary studies, and conservation and land management projects.
 Interested students will conference with the teacher to determine project goals and plans and may be required to complete an application that includes a written statement of the intended goals along with a developed plan of activities.
 Applications are submitted to the Agriculture Department and must be approved before acceptance into the program.
 Not all applications are approved.